arendjr/CI-Joe/README.md

    in between is choosing whether people may or may not view the dashboard without logging in.
  * **REST API.** If you want to fully integrate C.I.
-Joe with the rest of your army, you can use the REST API to query build statusses or trigger new builds.
+Joe with the rest of your army, you can use the REST API to query build statuses or trigger new builds.
 One possible application of this is integration with GitHub's Service Hooks.